 On August 2, 2021, the Board of Directors approved a new share repurchase program of \$1.0 billion.
 This current program has no expiration date and replaced all previous authorizations.
-As of December 31, 2023, there was \$536.5 million remaining under the currently authorized program.
+As of December 31, 2024, there was \$536.5 million remaining under the currently authorized program.
 Share repurchases made prior to August 2, 2021 were under previous Board of Directors share repurchase authorizations, specifically the \$1.0 billion authorization made in May 2018.
+No shares were repurchased during the year ended December 31, 2024.

-During the year ended December 31, 2023, we repurchased 1,529,575 shares for a total of approximately \$79.8 million with an average share price of \$52.20.
+During the year ended December 31, 2023, we repurchased 1,529,575 shares, for approximately \$79.8 million with an average share price of \$52.20.
 These repurchases were made under open market transactions, including through plans complying with Rule 10b5-1 under the Exchange Act, and pursuant to the share repurchase program authorized by our Board of Directors.